Tips for Fighting ‘Can You Hear Me Now’ and Other Robocalls

-The President's Report column has been updated.
+H/AREA Board Member Kundan Patel continues to update The President's Report column.
 The column can be found in the right hand column or by clicking here: President's Report.

-H/AREA Board Member Otto Frank has written the current Money Matters column.
+H/AREA Board Member Jim Stevenson supplies the current Money Matters column written by Jim Terwilliger.
 The column can be found in the right hand column or by clicking here: Money Matters.
-Otto has also updated the column "Did You Know?"
-The column can be found in the right hand column or by clicking here: Did You Know?.
+Jim also offers cartoons and captions.
+The column can be found in the right hand column or by clicking here: Cartoons .

 H/AREA Board Member Kundan Patel continues to update the column called Honeywell Financials.
 The column can be found in the right hand column or by clicking here: Honeywell Financials.

-H/AREA Board Member Jim Stevenson offers cartoons and captions.
-The column can be found in the right hand column or by clicking here: Cartoons .
+H/AREA Board Member Otto Frank continues to update the column called Did You Know.
+The column can be found in the right hand column or by clicking here: Did You Know.

 Keep up on the latest news releases and articles on Honeywell and its employees by clicking here: Honeywell in the News.